Unexpected Paris Sights To Add To Your Travel List

 Père Lachaise Cemetery

 Can a cemetery be a tourist attraction?
 You'll answer with a resounding "yes" if you pay a visit to Visit Père Lachaise in the 20th Arrondissement.
-Walking here is like exploring a park of the history of Paris.
+Walking here is like exploring an outdoor museum of the history of Paris.
 Since the beginning of the 19th century thousands of famous Parisians, along with celebrity francophiles, have been laid to rest here.
-Even the body of French playwright Molière was transferred here, though he died in 1673.
+Even the body of French playwright Molière was transferred here, even though he died in 1673.

 36 Views Of The Eiffel Tower